 How Open Banking Helped Build a Start-Up Bank

-In the report, A New Era: Open Platform Banking, Accenture states, “Platform businesses connect producers and users in efficient exchanges of value.
+In its A New Era: Open Platform Banking report, Accenture states, “Platform businesses connect producers and users in efficient exchanges of value.
 These exchanges facilitate interactions on both the demand and supply sides, which have amplifying “network effects.”

 Many of the new ‘challenger banks’ in the U.K. leverage a platform banking structure to combine some of the best money-related solutions offered by third-parties under one roof.
 A great example discussed by Accenture in their report is Starling Bank, a ‘marketplace’ start-up bank that offers a mobile-only checking/current account, including pensions, savings, travel insurance and mortgage brokerage.
 This is in addition to the benefits of a mobile-only mobile wallet account, such as immediate insights on spending habits, granular and flexible card security, zero fees and interest on the account.

 At Starling, the number of partnerships to benefit both consumers and small businesses continues to expand.
 The bank says it’s targeting 25 partnerships in total in 2018 to make customer experiences better.
 While the interest in open banking in the U.K. is fueled by the open APIs mandated by Open Banking/PSD2 legislation, banks of all sizes globally need to evaluate options that will meet increasing consumer demands.